 The AI Search Platforms: Who's Sending Traffic?

 Google isn't the only player.
-AI-native search platforms are growing fast, and the traffic they send converts at dramatically higher rates:
+AI-native search platforms are growing fast, and the traffic they send converts better:

-• Google Gemini: 10-14% of AI referral traffic.
-Integrated into Google Search as "AI Mode" and into Chrome via Project Mariner.
+• Google Gemini: integrated into Google Search as "AI Mode" and increasingly into Chrome itself.

-• Microsoft Copilot: 6-9% share.
-Deep integration with Office 365 means enterprise queries route through Copilot.
+• Microsoft Copilot: deep integration with Office 365 means enterprise queries route through Copilot.

-Combined, these platforms account for roughly 1% of total web traffic today.
-That sounds small — until you factor in the 14.2% conversion rate.
-One percent of traffic at 5x conversion efficiency produces meaningful revenue for businesses that are visible to these systems.
+Combined, these platforms still drive a small fraction of total web traffic.
+That sounds dismissible — until you factor in the conversion advantage of AI-referred visitors (Adobe measured +38% on Black Friday 2025).
+A small share of traffic at higher conversion efficiency produces meaningful revenue for businesses that are visible to these systems.

 Google's Agentic Future: Project Mariner

-Google's Project Mariner — currently available to AI Ultra subscribers — turns the Chrome browser into an agent workspace.
-Instead of presenting search results for a human to click through, Mariner executes tasks autonomously: researching products, filling out forms, comparing options, completing purchases.
+Google's Project Mariner — its browser-driving research agent, available to premium subscribers — turns Chrome into an agent workspace.
+Instead of presenting search results for a human to click through, Mariner executes tasks autonomously: researching products, filling out forms, comparing options.

 For businesses, this means your website's primary visitor is shifting from a person to a machine.
 If your site can't be read, understood, and acted upon by an AI agent, you become invisible — not just to AI Overviews, but to the entire agentic commerce layer.